lerud/lerud.github.io/stimuli.md

 ---
 # <center>Auditory stimulus design in MATLAB</center>

-The [GrFNN Toolbox](https://github.com/musicdynamicslab/grfnntoolbox) is a MATLAB toolbox for modeling auditory perception and neurophysiology using nonlinear oscillators.
-It also has functionality for auditory stimulus design and analysis.
+The [GrFNN Toolbox](https://github.com/musicdynamicslab/grfnntoolbox) has functionality for auditory stimulus design and analysis.
 Download it and add it to your MATLAB path, including subdirectories, to follow along with some stimulus programming, from simple to complex.
 * * *
 ### Each category here will have some explanation, code, and visualization.
 - Basic